Scream (Michael Jackson and Janet Jackson song): Background

+In 1997, "Scream" was remixed for Jackson's remix album Blood on the Dance Floor: HIStory in the Mix.
+Entitled "Scream Louder" (Flyte Tyme remix), the remix used elements from the Sly and the Family Stone song "Thank You (Falettinme Be Mice Elf Agin)".
+Another official remix was produced by Naughty by Nature, called the "Naughty" remix, having a new urban R&B instrumental beat and a rap verse by Treach.

 Album booklet

-In the HIStory album booklet, there's an image of Gottfried Helnwein's 1981 watercolor "Das Lied / The Song", which is an image of a distressed child huddled in the corner of a room, screaming up at the ceiling.
+In the HIStory: Past, Present and Future, Book I album booklet, there's an image of Gottfried Helnwein's 1981 watercolor "Das Lied / The Song", which is an image of a distressed child huddled in the corner of a room, screaming up at the ceiling.
 Jackson's handwritten lyrics to "Scream" were scrawled on the wall beside the child.
 Towards the end of the booklet is a copy of a child's letter to the President of the United States, Bill Clinton, asking him to end war, pollution, and to stop the negative press reports about Jackson.

 Production

 Janet Jackson wanted to be involved with the project as a show of sibling support.
 It was the first time they had worked together since 1984, when Michael provided backing vocals on "Don't Stand Another Chance".
 Janet said that it was "very fun" working with her brother again and that seeing her brother's work was "interesting".
 "Scream" was written, composed and produced by the Jackson siblings, with Jimmy Jam and Terry Lewis.

 It was the first time Michael Jackson had worked with Jam and Lewis, although Janet had worked with them successfully on numerous occasions.
 The album was created with the intention of following half R&B and half pop/rock themes, the same themes that brought Jackson success on his prior album, Dangerous.
 Jackson was credited for playing instruments such as keyboard, synthesizer, guitar, drums and percussion on the single and album.
+The recording process of "Scream" was unique because much of the arrangement was made up of certain sounds looping, such as the drum snares, guitar, police sirens, as well as grunts made by Jackson.

 In the song, Jackson tells the media to stop pressuring him and to stop misrepresenting the truth.
 Jon Pareles of The New York Times observed, "fear has turned to aggression.
 The music has polarized; it's either clipped, choppy and electronic or glossy and sumptuous, only occasionally trying to combine the two.
 Most of the time, Jackson sounds as if he's singing through clenched teeth, spitting out words in defiance of any and all persecutors".
 He believed that "Scream" had a similar sound to the music of Janet's acclaimed Rhythm Nation.
-The media noted that "Scream" and other songs from the album contained obscenities absent from previous albums.
+The media noted that "Scream" and other songs from the album contained vulgar words absent from previous albums.
 "Scream" incorporates elements of pop, R&B, hip-hop, funk and rock.